Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 TODO: Any config that would be useful to share from a functional perspective
 {{% /notice %}}

-- The PostgreSQL database runs on a flexible server in Azure.
+- The PostgreSQL database is hosted by a dedicated Azure Database for PostgreSQL flexible servers service.

 ## Build & deploy